-01 The new hospital involves a revolutionary design concept to increase efficiency and be sympathetic to its providing much improved public access.
+01 The new hospital involves a revolutionary design concept to increase efficiency and be sympathetic to its environment.

-O2 A plaza will link the hospital is to a new transport interchange,
+02. A plaza will link the hospital campus to a new transport interchange, providing much improved public access providing much improved public access.